Netcracker/qubership-opensearch/opensearch-integration-tests/documentation/installation-guide/README.md

 The `tls.curator.secretName` parameter specifies the name of the secret that contains TLS certificates for OpenSearch curator.
 By default, it is empty.

+The `tls.opensearch.dbaasAdapterSecretName` parameter specifies the name of the secret that contains TLS certificates for Opensearch DBaaS Adapter.
+By default, it is empty.

 The `integrationTests.dockerImage` parameter specifies the docker image of OpenSearch Service integration tests.
 The default value is `artifactorycn.netcracker.com:17008/product/prod.platform.elasticstack_opensearch-service:master_latest_integration-tests`.